HkiPythonWorkshops/Workshops/ws5/material.md

 ### Exercises

 Experiment with passing different kinds of and more than one variable to the template.
 Go to  [Jinja template docs](http://jinja.pocoo.org/docs/dev/templates/) to see what kinds of operations and statements are supported by Jinja.

+You could also try passing a dictionary and accessing the keys and values in a loop: ``{% for key, value in my_dict.items() %}``

 ## Data from an external source